The Collaborative Process on the Second-Generation Cut-off and Section 10 Voting Thresholds

 • Quebec Native Women's Association

-The work of the Indigenous Advisory Process is ongoing.
-Members are actively engaged in co-developing consultation materials and offering guidance on the design of consultation events and activities for rights-holders.
+The work of the Indigenous Advisory Process was ongoing throughout the collaborative process, with members actively engaged in co-developing consultation materials and offering guidance on the design of consultation events and activities for rights-holders.

 Rights-holders information sharing kit